ember-bootstrap/ember-bootstrap/README.md

     ember install ember-bootstrap

 This will install Bootstrap 3 and will use the currently installed preprocessor or none if one is not installed.
-To switch Bootstrap version or preprocessor, see the documentation.
+To switch Bootstrap version or preprocessor, see the [setup documentation](http://www.ember-bootstrap.com/#/getting-started/setup).

 ## Compatibility